keybase/slackbot/launchd/README.md

 ### Dependencies

-If you are installing a plist that has dependencies be sure to get them for the GOPATH used in the plist.
+If you are installing a plist that has dependencies be sure to set them up for the GOPATH used in the plist.

 ```
 GOPATH=/Users/test/go go get -u github.com/keybase/slackbot